Standing Up Against Negligent Property Owners

 To succeed, the injured party must prove that the property owner or another responsible party failed to address hazards that a reasonable person would have fixed or warned about.
 The steps are:

-• Collecting evidence includes taking photos of the unsafe condition, gathering witness statements, and keeping all medical records and bills.
+- Collecting evidence: This includes taking photos of the unsafe condition, gathering witness statements, and keeping all medical records and bills.
 Evidence is the foundation of a strong premises liability claim.

 Resolving a premises liability claim can take several months to a few years, depending on the complexity of the case and the willingness of the responsible party to negotiate.
 Cases involving severe injuries or disputes over liability may take longer to resolve.